-This Healthy Pumpkin Bread recipe is naturally sweetened, made with whole grains and is full of warm cozy spices.
+This Healthy Pumpkin Bread is naturally sweetened, made with whole grains and is full of warm cozy spices.
 Easy, moist and fluffy, this pumpkin bread recipe uses an entire can of pumpkin puree!

 Healthy pumpkin bread studded with pepitas in a loaf pan.

+I started dreaming about my favorite healthy pumpkin bread this August.
 And you know what is the best part?
-It has been tested like fifty times by now.
+It has been tested like 50 times by now.
 So, be sure you are getting the best of the best!

 You can make it plain or add in some crunch with nuts, chocolate chips or dried fruit.
 It’s delicious all ways!

-• Lower fat and low calorie: Only 2 tablespoon of oil is used compared to 1/2 cup in the classic version.
+• Lower fat and low calorie: Only 2 tablespoons of oil is used compared to 1/2 cup in the classic version.
 Also coffee shop version runs at 410 calories a slice compared to this one at only 234 calories.

 • Naturally sweetened: Not only maple syrup or honey contain vitamins and nutrients, but each individual slice has 23 grams of sugar compared to high 30s in other recipes.

-Spelt flour, pumpkin puree, pumpkin seeds, maple syrup, pumpkin pie spice, eggs, oil, baking powder, baking soda, salt.
+Whole wheat flour, pumpkin puree, pumpkin seeds, maple syrup, pumpkin pie spice, eggs, oil, baking powder, baking soda, salt.

 • Pure pumpkin puree: When buying in a can, do not confuse with pumpkin pie filling that has added sugar and flavors.
 Can also use an equal amount of your own homemade pumpkin puree.